GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 Several supplements have new features as well:

 *  :doc:`img2grd <supplements/img/img2grd>`
-   This used to be a shell script but is now a C program and can be used on all platforms.
+   used to be a shell script but is now a C program and can be used on all platforms.

 *  :doc:`mgd77convert <supplements/mgd77/mgd77convert>`
    added **-C** option to assemble \*.mgd77 files from \*.h77/\*.a77 pairs.